Skip to content

 from concurrent.futures import ThreadPoolExecutor

-Offloads CPU-bound interpolation to a thread pool while maintaining async I/O flow.
+"""Offload CPU-bound interpolation to a thread pool while keeping async I/O flowing."""

 loop = asyncio.get_running_loop()